LOUD-Mining/LOUD-Bot/README.md

   * NodeJS 14.7.0 or later --- Seriously, this app was built using this version, it may or may not work "out of the box" on earlier versions.
     * use [NVM](https://github.com/nvm-sh/nvm/) to install and manage NodeJS the easy way!

-  * MySQL 8.0.21 or later  --- Optional --- (Only necessary if storing any kind of data long term.)
+  * MySQL 8.0.21 or later  --- This is necessary to make the mystats command work as we need to store user data and fetch it later.

 ### Install Instructions: